samuelepesacane/Safe-Reinforcement-Learning-for-Robotic-Manipulation/README.md

 If you want to experiment with other simulators (e.g. Isaac Lab), the rough steps would be:

-- add a new environment factory in `src/envs/make_env.py` that creates vectorized Isaac Lab environments;
+- add a new environment factory in `src/envs/make_env.py` that creates vectorized Isaac Lab environments
-- make sure they expose rewards, costs, and any safety signals in a way that matches the current interfaces;
+- make sure they expose rewards, costs, and any safety signals in a way that matches the current interfaces
-- adapt the shield code if you move from 2D point/car robots to full 3D manipulators.
+- adapt the shield code if you move from 2D point/car robots to full 3D manipulators

 This is not implemented yet.
 At the moment, consider it a "future experiment" rather than an advertised feature.